How to shoot Portrait mode photos at night or in low light

-Get around Portrait mode's software limitations in the evening with some smart framing and lighting.

-Apple's Portrait mode lets you shoot images with an enhanced depth of field and background blur, thanks to smart software tweaks and the iPhone 7 Plus' dual lens system.
-But it's not perfect — it can't officially shoot depth-of-field shots in low light, for one.
+Apple's Portrait and Portrait Lighting features let you shoot images with an enhanced depth of field, background blur, and digital lighting options, thanks to smart software tweaks and the iPhone X's dual lens system on both the front and the back.

-But here's a fun fact: You can trick your iPhone's sensors with just a little bit of light to force Portrait mode to fire.
-You'll get a grainier image than shooting in perfect lighting conditions, but in some cases, it might be artistically more pleasing than a fully lit photo.
+With iOS 11, both the iPhone 8 Plus and X can shoot Portrait photos well into the evening thanks to the addition of Flash and better metering in low light, but it can still be dicey to get the shot you want.

-Portrait mode engages when two factors are met: your subject is well-lit, and your iPhone is far enough back to allow both lenses to meter distance.
-As such, as long as you can convince your iPhone that your subject is lit and you're standing at the right distance, you can make Portrait mode work even in the darkest of rooms.
-There are a few ways to accomplish this with various light.
-Here are my favorites:
+But never fear: You can use a lot of photographic tricks to make even the darkest subject look fabulous!
+There are a few ways to accomplish this with various light, and here are my favorites.

 Use Portrait mode's brightness slider

 As with the regular Camera app, Portrait mode offers a brightness slider next to its focusing square to artificially lighten or darken a scene.
-You can sometimes use this in questionable light to get just a bit of extra brightness and enable the feature.
+You can sometimes use this in questionable light to get just a bit of extra brightness out of an image.

 Use ambient light